 Successful substance rehab is a process that unfolds in stages.
 While the details of any given program may differ, the overall goals remain largely the same.
-A brief overview will help you understand the common steps of rehab for drugs and alcohol.
+An overview of the common steps toward successful rehab could be vital to you understanding the process.

 Step 1: Development of an Individualized Treatment Plan

 Successful rehab is typically based on an individualized treatment plan that views you as a person with specific needs.
 Your doctor will usually formulate this plan as early as possible to maximize your chances for positive outcomes.
-Specific information needed to provide a truly individualized approach includes:
+However, they need specific information to provide a truly individualized approach includes:

 - Details of your substance use history